spearbit-audits/audit-template/README.md

 This is the Spearbit template repository for security reviews.

 Create GitHub issues with the `finding.md` template and use the appropriate severity labels (see below).
+1 - Inside the `ISSUE_TEMPLATE`, change the [PROJECT]: name to the client's name accordingly.

-Please run the `create-labels.py` script locally when preparing the audit repository to remove Github's default labels and introduce custom ones in order to improve auditors workflow.
+2 - Please run the `create-labels.py` script locally when preparing the audit repository to remove Github's default labels and introduce custom ones in order to improve auditors workflow.

 ## Workflow